Taapeli/isotammi-addons/source/SuperTool/README.md

 Double clicking a row in the result list will open the corresponding object for editing (in the Gramps regular edit dialog).
 This does not work in "Summary only" mode because then results do not correspond to any individual object.

-## Download as CSV
+## Download or copy as CSV

-The result list can be downloaded as a CSV (Comma Separated Values) file by the "Download CSV" button.
+The result list can be downloaded as a CSV (Comma Separated Values) file by the "Download CSV" button (which will appear after a successful query).
 There will be a choice of text encoding (utf-8 or iso8859-1/latin1) and value delimiter (comma or semicolon).
+There is also a "Copy" button which will copy the result list to clipboard in the CSV format.
+However, in this case the format always uses utf-8 encoding and comma as delimiter.

 ## Title field

 The first input field ("Title") gives a name to the query.
 This title is saved in the script file (see below) and should be a short description of the operation that is performed.
-The title is also used as the name of the custom filter created with the "Save as filter" button (see below).
+The title is also used as the name of the custom filter created with the [Save as filter](#saving-the-query-as-a-custom-filter) command (see below).

 ## Initialization statements